codacy/docs/docs/organizations/managing-security-and-risk.md

 1. In the **Security managers** area, scroll the list to find the relevant user.

 1. Click the **Revoke role icon** to the right of the user's name and confirm.

-## Integrating with Jira {: id="managing-integrations"}

-Integrate Jira with Security and risk management to import all Jira issues labeled as **security** and manage them in one place.
-For integration instructions, see [Jira integration for Security and risk management](./integrations/jira-integration.md).

 ## Item statuses